SIZE:

 LIFE CYCLE:

-Sexual maturity is reached around age 3, but grey seals tend to start breeding around the 8th year of life.
+Sexual maturity is reached around three years of age, but grey seals tend to start breeding around the eighth year of life.
 Generally, reproduction takes place on land.
-Gestation lasts 8 months.
-The onset of embryonic growth can be delayed up to 4 months to ensure that the timing of birth is optimal for the pup’s survival.
+Gestation lasts eight months.
+The onset of embryonic growth can be delayed up to four months to ensure that the timing of birth is optimal for the pup’s survival.

 Social pressure on seals

-Grey seal colonies are predominantly made up of females.
+Grey seal colonies comprise predominantly females.
 Males use intimidation to create harems of 3 to 10 females, which they will defend fiercely.
-This behavior puts pressure on the young males.
-Despite having reached sexual maturity, they often have to wait several years before they can mate.
+This behaviour puts pressure on young males.
+Despite having reached sexual maturity, these young males often have to wait several years before they can mate.

-The grey seal can be recognized by the shape of its straight head with vertical nostrils, which looks like a horse’s head.
+The grey seal can be recognized by the shape of its straight head with vertical nostrils, making it look like a horse’s head.
 Its body is long, with small flippers and a relatively short tail.

 It is a year-round resident of the Gulf of St. Lawrence.
 Somewhat gregarious when on land, rather solitary when swimming and hunting.
-Dives from 60 m to 100 m deep, sometimes as far as 200 m.
+Dives from 60 to 100 m deep, sometimes as deep as 200 m.

 PREYS: